-Co-founded in 2006 by Rosemarie Dombrowski (RD), WOD has evolved from an ASU-centric journal to one that celebrates the creative energy of Phoenix’s arts and culture scene.
+Co-founded in 2006 by Dr. Rosemarie Dombrowski, WOD has evolved from an ASU-centric journal to one that celebrates the creative energy of Phoenix’s arts and culture scene.
 Each year, a new team of student-editors joins her in capturing the talent and vibe of our beloved gritty city.

 Rosemarie Dombrowski is the inaugural Poet Laureate of Phoenix, AZ, the founding editor of rinky dink press, and the founding director of Revisionary Arts, a nonprofit that facilitates therapeutic poetry workshops for vulnerable populations, the medical community, and the community at large.

 She’s published three collections of poetry and is the the recipient of a 2017 Arts Hero Award, a Women & Philanthropy grant, and a fellowship from the Lincoln Center for Applied Ethics.
 In 2020, she received a Fellowship from the American Academy of Poets and was named one “The Great 48” by Phoenix Magazine.

 She serves on the advisory board of the Narrative Medicine program at the University of Arizona Biomedical campus in Phoenix and teaches courses in literature, creative writing, and the medical humanities at Arizona State University’s Downtown Phoenix campus.